 Spring Forward in the Equine Industry

-I appreciate this is a difficult time for the whole population and that right now, there are many worried equestrian and non-equestrians struggling and worried, but let’s take a moment out of all this Covid-19 madness to rejoice as nature marches on uninterrupted.
+I appreciate this is a difficult time for the whole population and that right now, there are many equestrian and non-equestrians struggling and worried.
+As we look forward to summer 2021 with optimism and positivity in the hope of a gradual return to “normal” with the Covid-19 pandemic, let’s also take a moment to enjoy this time of year as nature marches on uninterrupted.

 In amongst all the horsey loveliness of Spring, a real highlight for me is the arrival of our beloved Swallows with their “let’s get the party started” vibe.
 The uplift they provide as they arrive tired but jubilant never fails to lift my spirits.